k5iogura/movidius-demo/README.md

 synset_words.txt graph  etc.
 ```
 ## API-Library Only Installation On ARM Based Boad
+**Notice : Mandatory reboot ARM CPU Board with inserted NCS into USB Port**
+*NCS not work with HotPlug*

 ***API-Library Only Installation :***
 On weak CPU like ARMs, you should use NCSDK API-Mode Only.